harness/developer-hub/docs/continuous-delivery/verify/cv-concepts/cvfg_cvng.md

 slug: /continuous-delivery/verify/cv-concepts/cvfg-cvng
 ---

-# CVFG vs CVNG Differences
+# CVFG and CVNG: Key Differences

-Continuous Verification when comparing Harness FirstGen (FG) with Harness NextGen (NG) have implementation differences.
-This document will go through those differences and address mappings between CVFG and CVNG.

-## Continuous Verification NextGen Approach

-In order to make Continuous Verification (CV) more deterministic, the system of record for all data related to deployments is now your monitoring/logging/observability solutions.
-Compared to CVFG, CVNG exposes the queries that are used for greater flexibility and determinability.
-Based on your defined analysis time, CVNG will query your monitoring/logging/observability solution(s) for user specified queries and data.
+This topic lists the differences between Continuous Verification FirstGen (CVFG) and Continuous Verification NextGen (CVNG).
+It also provides the address mappings between them.

+Harness CVNG introduces a more reliable and customizable approach to Continuous Verification (CV).
+It relies on your monitoring, logging, and observability solutions as the primary data source for deployment-related information.

+Compared to CVFG, CVNG offers greater flexibility and control over the queries used.
+You can specify the queries to run and retrieve data from your monitoring, logging, and observability solutions based on the defined analysis time.
+This ensures precise and targeted verification of your deployments.

-Continuous Verification along with most of the Harness Platform has greater flexibility as a Harness Step on where you can place CV in your pipeline and the ability to access skip conditions, failure strategies, and other facets of a Harness Step/Stage.
+Harness Platform provides flexible CV capabilities.
+You can easily add CV as a step in your pipeline and access skip conditions, failure strategies, and other features of a Harness Step/Stage.
+This level of control allows seamless integration and optimized verification.

-## Key Differences between CVFG and CVNG
+## Key differences
-There are four major differences between the CVFG and CVNG.

-1. Introduction of Monitored Service Concept in CVNG: The “when” and “where” to verify concept is still configured as part of the Pipeline Verify Step.
-The “what” and “how” to query against your Health Source is now in a Monitored Service Configuration.
-Monitored Services can be templated and also leverage run-time or expressions.
+* Introduction of “Monitored Service” concept: In CVNG, the verification concept of "when" and "where" to verify remains configured as part of the Pipeline Verify step.
+However, the "what" and "how" to query against your health source is defined in a Monitored Service configuration.
+Monitored Services can be templated and utilize run-time or expressions.
-2. In one Verify Step in CVNG, you can have multiple Health Sources (data providers) together.
-Compared to FG where this would require separate steps.
-For example validating against Prometheus and Datadog is achievable in a singular Verify Step.
+* Multiple health sources in a single Verify step: In CVNG, you can have multiple health sources (data providers) within a single Verify step.
+This allows validating against multiple sources such as Prometheus and Datadog in a unified manner, eliminating the need for separate steps as in CVFG.
-3. The onus of what has been deployed is now placed on the monitoring/logging/observability solution in CVNG in the form of a Service Instance Identifier (SII).
-This data previously has come from the Continuous Delivery Pipeline.
-The SII concept allows querying for changes, for example with a Kubernetes deployment, having an SII as `pod` can allow CVNG to focus in on what has been deployed based on the analysis window.
+* Shifting data R\responsibility to monitoring/logging/observability solution: CVNG places the responsibility of tracking deployed components onto the monitoring/logging/observability solution.
+This is done through Service Instance Identifier (SII) concept, which replaces the Continuous Delivery pipeline as the source of deployment data.
+The SII enables querying for changes, focusing on specific deployed elements within the analysis window, such as using the SII "pod" for Kubernetes deployments.
-4. CVNG has more verification types now supporting Rolling Deployments and Load Tests.
-In CVFG, this was limited to “Canary” and “Previous”
+* Expanded verification types: CVNG introduces additional verification types, including support for rolling deployments and load tests.
+In CVFG, verification was limited to "canary" and "previous" deployment scenarios.

-## Field Mappings Between CVFG and CVNG
+## CVFG and CVNG Field Mappings
 Comparing CVFG and CVNG Field Mappings.

 | **CVFG**            | **CVNG**                    |